raghavendra-talur/kubectl-getyo/README.md

 # kubectl-getc
-A simple kubectl plugin that orders fields in status condition to always show the type first, followed by status, reason, message, observedGeneration and lastTransitionTime.
+A simple kubectl plugin that provides alternative get command that shows yaml formatted output with ordered fields in status condition.
+It shows the condition type first, followed by status, reason, message, observedGeneration and lastTransitionTime.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your system: